Benj3037/M4_Exam_Assignments/README.md

 Building a QA System using RAG and Summarizer for Strategic Information Generation

 ## Assignment 4 - Advanced AI Applications
-Building an AI Application, focusing on the Integration of Retrieval-Augmented Generation (RAG) using Recipes
+Building an AI Recipe Recommender Application, focusing on the Integration of Retrieval-Augmented Generation (RAG)